Latest posts by Kevin Beese (see all)

-The Water Reclamation District is getting bids for demolition of the building at 2795 Washington Blvd., Bellwood, which will be used for a detention bond as part of the project.
+The Water Reclamation District is getting bids for demolition of the building at 2795 Washington Blvd., Bellwood, which will be used for a detention pond as part of the project.

 The project will also benefits homes along the creek in Broadview, Northlake, Melrose Park, Stone Park and Westchester.

 Tsiolis said improvements to make the creek flow more efficiently are also part of the project.